tuftsio/corona/index.md

 # Tufts CS COVID-19 Resources

-*Last updated: May 7, 2020* -- added links to forms.
+*Last updated: May 18, 2020* -- added more text &amp; video resources.

 If you're on this page, you are probably trying to figure out what to do this summer.
 This page has some resources for you, and hopefully more to come.
 We